Babycham, a sparkling pear cider, was introduced to Britain in the early 1950s, and was an immediate success.

 A significant factor behind the success of Babycham was that it appealed to the relatively underdeveloped female market.
 “It was the right product at the right price.
 It filled a gap for people, especially women, who didn’t want to drink beer or spirits”, recalled Keith Showering (1930 – 1982), the son of Herbert Showering.
 At the same time, bottled beers and ciders were becoming increasingly popular over draught drinks due to their more consistent quality.
-Furthermore, the brewers who owned much of the licensed premises in Britain readily introduced Babycham to their public houses, as it was not in direct competition with beer.
+Furthermore, the brewers who owned much of the licensed premises in Britain readily introduced Babycham to their public houses, as it was not in direct competition with their beer.

-Showerings was unable to meet demand for Babycham in the pre-Christmas period of 1954.
+Showerings found it was unable to meet demand for Babycham in the pre-Christmas period of 1954.
 Rather than compromise on product quality, which could have increased supply, strict rationing of Babycham was introduced.

 Babycham became the first alcoholic product to be advertised on British television in 1955.
 Around £300,000 was spent on advertising between 1953 and 1956.

-Showerings acquired R N Coate & Co of Nailsea, Somerset, one of the four largest cider manufacturers in Britain, in 1956.
+Showerings acquired R N Coate & Co of Nailsea, near Bristol, one of the four largest cider manufacturers in Britain, in 1956.

 Showerings was converted into a public company in 1959.
 Over 1,000 people were employed.
-By this time Showerings bought much of Britain’s perry pear crop, as well as importing the fruit from Europe.
+By this time Showerings bought much of Britain’s perry pear crop, and had to import additional fruit from Europe.
 A two and a half year stock of pear juice was maintained in order to ensure supply.

-Annual sales of Babycham had reached £8 million by 1961, aided by heavy marketing expenditure.
+Aided by heavy marketing expenditure, annual sales of Babycham had reached £8 million by 1961.

 Showerings was keen to reduce its dependence on the Babycham brand.
-William Gaymer & Son of Norfolk was acquired for £150,000 in 1961.
-Gaymer claimed to be the oldest cider producer in Britain, and was one of the largest, best known for the Olde English brand.
+The family-controlled William Gaymer & Son of Norfolk was acquired for £150,000 in 1961.
+Gaymer was the third largest cider producer in Britain, best known for the Olde English brand.
 However it had struggled against the greater resources of its major rival, H P Bulmer.
 The deal transformed Showerings into the second largest cider manufacturer in the world.

 Showerings merged with Allied Breweries in 1968.
 Francis Showering was appointed chief executive of the wine and spirits division.

-2.5 million bottles of Babycham were produced every week by 1969, consuming the majority of British pear production.
+2.5 million bottles of Babycham were manufactured every week by 1969, utilising the majority of British pear production.

-Keith Showering (1930 – 1982), son of Herbert, became chairman of Allied Breweries from 1975.
-By this time Allied was the largest drinks business in Europe.
+Keith Showering became chairman of Allied Breweries from 1975.
+Allied was the largest drinks business in Europe by this time.